 Do you ever set goals for yourself and then wonder why you never achieve them?
-Or do you flounder through life, buffeted by outside forces and not knowing where you’d like to be in 5, 10, 20 year’s time?
+Or do you flounder through life, buffeted by outside forces and not knowing where you’d like to be in 5 or 10 year’s time, let alone tomorrow?!

 Simplify the process and make it easier to follow through and hold yourself accountable for what happens in your life and the direction it takes.